nipachu/Cpp-Hotelli/README.md

 - New booking
   - Asks for booking details
   - Possibility to discard booking before saving it
-  - Creates random number between 10000-99999 for booking number
+  - Creates random number between 10000-99999 for booking number (checks if unique)

 - Search for a booking
   - By name
   - By booking number

-- Show hotel info
-  - Shows occupancy of all rooms and total of all available rooms by type

     - Check-out
       - After searching for the right booking there is a possibility to check-out
       - The room becomes available again

+- Show hotel info
+  - Shows occupancy of all rooms and total of all available rooms by type

 The program always checks for invalid inputs